Arun4486/Node-Js/notes.md

                 - No error
                 - You get complete report of all promises

+                Best for:
+                        - Displaying partial results
+                        - Running analytics jobs
+                        - Uploading multiple files (some may fail)

         3. Promise.race()
                 Returns the first promise to finish (success OR failure).
                 Whichever finishes first wins the race.